dmccreary/personal-finance/docs/glossary.md

 ## T

+#### Tax Brackets

+Income ranges taxed at progressively higher rates in the U.S. federal income tax system.

+**Example:** This course explains how tax brackets work and why understanding them helps optimize financial decisions like retirement contributions.

+#### Tax Deductions

+Expenses that can be subtracted from gross income to reduce taxable income and overall tax liability.

+**Example:** You'll learn in this class to identify and track tax deductions throughout the year to minimize your tax bill legally.

+#### Tax Filing

+The process of submitting required tax forms and payment information to federal and state tax authorities.

+**Example:** This course guides you through tax filing procedures to ensure accurate, timely submission and maximize refunds or minimize payments.

+#### Tax Planning

+Strategic decision-making throughout the year to minimize tax liability through legal deductions, credits, and timing.

+**Example:** You'll develop tax planning strategies in this class to reduce lifetime tax costs and keep more of your earnings.

+#### Tax-Advantaged Accounts

+Investment and savings accounts offering special tax treatment such as tax deductions, tax-deferred growth, or tax-free withdrawals.

+**Example:** This course explains how to maximize tax-advantaged accounts like IRAs, 401(k)s, and HSAs to accelerate wealth building.

+#### Taxable Investment Accounts

+Brokerage accounts without special tax benefits, subject to taxes on dividends, interest, and capital gains.

+**Example:** You'll learn in this class when taxable investment accounts complement tax-advantaged accounts for flexible, penalty-free access to funds.

+#### Three-Month Emergency Fund

+Savings equal to three months of essential expenses, providing basic financial security for temporary setbacks.

+**Example:** This course helps you build a three-month emergency fund as your first financial priority before pursuing other goals.

+#### Total Compensation Package

+The complete value of employment including salary, benefits, bonuses, retirement contributions, and perks.

+**Example:** You'll learn to evaluate total compensation packages in this class rather than focusing solely on salary when comparing job offers.

+#### Total Cost of Ownership

+The complete expense of owning an asset including purchase price, maintenance, insurance, taxes, and depreciation.

+**Example:** This course teaches total cost of ownership analysis for vehicles and homes to make informed purchase decisions.

+#### Trade-offs

+The economic concept that choosing one option requires giving up alternative options and their potential benefits.

+**Example:** You'll analyze financial trade-offs in this class to make conscious decisions aligned with your priorities and values.

+#### Traditional IRA

+An individual retirement account offering tax deductions for contributions with taxable withdrawals in retirement.

+**Example:** This course helps you determine when traditional IRA contributions provide greater benefits than Roth IRA contributions.

+#### Treasury Bonds

+Long-term debt securities issued by the U.S. government, paying semi-annual interest with maturities over 10 years.

+**Example:** You'll learn in this class how Treasury bonds provide safe, predictable income for conservative portions of investment portfolios.

+#### Two-Factor Authentication

+A security method requiring two forms of verification before granting access to accounts or systems.

+**Example:** This course emphasizes enabling two-factor authentication on all financial accounts to significantly reduce hacking risk.

 #### Tangible Assets

 Physical assets that have inherent value due to their physical properties, such as real estate, precious metals, art, and collectibles.